 5KW systems can provide more than the total energy consumption for the average home, making it an obvious, and relatively inexpensive way to reduce your energy bills.

-1: Is a 5KW Solar System Suitable for My Home?
+1: Is A 5KW Solar System Suitable For My Home?

-A 5KW solar system is suitable for medium-size homes with an energy bill between $400-$600 per quarter.
+A 5KW solar system is suitable for medium-sized homes with an energy bill between $400-$600 per quarter.
 Determining household energy needs by the number of people in your home can be unreliable, but as a rule of thumb, a 5KW solar energy system is best suitable for an average 4-person household.